Fragile Nails: Causes and Remedies

 Our health often is reflected in the beauty of our hair and nails.
-If we are not taking care of ourselves inside or if we do not eat properly, our nails will appear damaged and broken.
+If we’re not taking care of ourselves on the inside or if we don’t eat properly, we’ll get fragile nails that get easily damaged and broken.

-- Beau’s lines are small depressions that appear in the nails, often appearing after an illness or when we are weak and our defense systems are low.
+- Beau’s lines are small depressions that appear in the nails, often after an illness or when we’re weak and our defense systems are low.

-- Fragile or broken nails, which is to say, when they break easily, since they may occasionally break over time or due to aging, but most of those instances originate in certain illnesses and conditions.
+- Fragile or broken nails may occasionally break over time or due to aging, but most of those instances originate in certain illnesses and conditions.

-- On occasions, when we expose our hands to moisture or when we are very fond of using nail polish, it can cause the nails to peel or chip and will become fragile.
+- On occasions, when we expose our hands to moisture or when we’re very fond of using nail polish, it can cause the nails to peel or chip and become fragile.

 - Appearance of fungus when our nails change color, form, and texture.

-- Bacterial infections can lead to pain underneath and around the nail; they are very unpleasant and can lead to the loss of the nail.
+- Bacterial infections can lead to pain underneath and around the nail; they’re very unpleasant and can lead to the loss of the nail.

 - Changes in color of the nail due to cardiac or liver problems.